The Power of Self-Relationship Training: Transforming Negative Self-Treatment

 Recognising Negative Treatment of Self (NTS)

 NTS is a self-defeating cycle that diminishes self-worth and well-being.
-It manifests in different ways, including:
+It manifests in many different ways, including:

-Self-Attack – Harsh self-criticism, excessive self-blame, and negatively comparing oneself to others.
+• Self-Attack – Harsh or subtle self-criticism, excessive self-blame, forms of self-harm, and negatively comparing oneself to others.

-Self-Neglect – Ignoring emotional and physical needs by prioritising external demands.
+• Self-Neglect – Minimising or ignoring emotional and physical needs by prioritising external demands.

 These patterns often become unconscious habits, reinforcing feelings of inadequacy and emotional distress.